 The kidneys’ function is to eliminate drugs from the body.
 Taking too many pain relievers for an extended period can damage the kidneys.
-Nonsteroidal anti-inflammatory pills are the most dangerous types of medication.
+Nonsteroidal anti-inflammatory pills are the most dangerous type of medication.

-The others who start taking these medications to control chronic pain should consult their doctor about a pain-relieving method that will not harm their kidney function/supplements to improve kidney function.
+The others who start taking these medications to control chronic pain should consult their doctor about a pain-relieving method that will not harm their kidney function.
 Toxins, pesticides, and illegal substances can all damage kidney functions.

 10. Get enough rest